 There is also a requirement to complete a Deed of Gift upon making a donation of a specimen to the museum.
 You can contact the museum to have one sent to you for you to complete to bring in with the specimen.
 One can also be completed in person at the time of donation, if access to a computer or a printer is limited.

 Getting specimens to the Museum

 It is preferred that specimens are delivered to the museum during business hours, from Monday to Friday.
-To ensure that Bird Collection staff are available it is best to contact the museum ahead of delivery and make arrangements with staff.
-Phone: 9320.
-6000
+To ensure that Bird Collection staff are available, it is best to contact us ahead of delivery and make arrangements with staff.

 Some NSW National Parks and Wildlife Services offices have freezers in which they keep dead birds that have been found or brought in.
 Periodically, Museum staff visit the offices to clear the freezers and return the specimens to the Museum.
 If you are unable to deliver the specimen to the museum in person, an alternative is to drop off the specimen at your nearest NSW National Parks and Wildlife Service office.